DeeEmm/Thir/README.md

 ### The filter box

+NOTE: the desing is still yet to be drafted, the initial filter was made by hand and is still in use.
+You can easily make this by hand.
+See below for link to sketched design.

 The filter box is made of laser cut perspex.
 You should be able to get the parts cut locally at any laser cutting service.
 You may also be able to get them cut at your local makerspace or hackerspace if they have a laser cutter.
 The designs are contained in the DXF files found in the 'Drawings' folder - these are the files that contain the information needed to cut the perspex parts that you need.
+You can also make it manually with a jigsaw or hand tools.

 All components slot together with castellated joints.
 This ensures that the filter box is square.
 The squareness of the box is VERY important as if it is not perfectly square your rollers will not be aligned and the filter media will have a tendency to 'track' to one side.

 There are several holes in the box that need to be tapped for M5 plastic screws.
-These include the bottom roller fixings, the hanging bracket fixing, the drive roller mounts and the float switch mount.
+These include the bottom roller fixings, the hanging bracket fixing and the float switch mount.
+The spools are mounted on M8 bolts.
 If you see a hole, tap it.
 Tapping the  holes is easiest done before you glue everything together.

 It's a good idea to do a trial assembly of the parts.
 This way you will ensure that they all fit together as well as learning where each part fits.
 If you need to adjust the size a little, a small length of wood with some fine sandpaper can be used to gently file the edges.